bhavya2402/Candidate-Portal/README.md

-# Propgod-Assignment
+# Candidate-Portal
 This project is performing CRUD operation, wher user can edit, delete, create and update candidate's detail.
 User is taking the candidate as form input and sending the save list to the backend, and the candidate list is displayed accordingly on the home screen ,as per the data coming from the backend.

-Frontend code is implemented using Css, AngularJS Backend code is implemented using expressJS.
+Frontend code is implemented using HTML5, Css, AngularJS Backend code is implemented using ExpressJS.
 MongoDB is used as a database(Mongolab).